smlx/piv-agent/docs/content/en/docs/setup.md

 If you reset a slot which already contains a key, that key will be lost.
 {{% /alert %}}

-It is possible to set up a single PIV slot on your hardware device without resetting the device.
+It is possible to set up a single PIV slot on your hardware device without resetting the PIV applet entirely.
-This means that you target a single slot to set up a key if the slot has not been set up yet, or reset a key if the slot already contains one.
+This means that you can target a single slot to set up a key if the slot has not been set up yet, or reset a key if the slot already contains one.
 Other PIV slots will not be affected, and will retain their existing keys.

-For example this command will reset just the decrypting slot on your Yubikey:
+For example this command will reset just the decrypting key with touch policy `never` on your Yubikey:

 ```
-piv-agent setup-slots --card="Yubico YubiKey FIDO+CCID 01 00" --pin=123456 --decrypting-key --reset-slots
+piv-agent setup-slots --card="Yubico YubiKey FIDO+CCID 01 00" --pin=123456 --decrypting-keys=never --reset-slots
 ```

 See the interactive help for more usage details: